jahanalem/LinkedIn2GitHub/0054_LiliShop-Security-02-MFA.md

 }
 ```

 So the login page is really *three screens sharing one component*, and `stage()` is the switch.
 When a login response comes back with `RequiresTwoFactorSetup = true`, the component sets `stage` to show `mfa-setup`; when `RequiresTwoFactorCode = true`, it shows `mfa-verify`.

-Notice it passes `email` and `password` down to the child components — they need these to re-post to the backend (because, as we established, the backend re-checks credentials on every call).
+Notice it passes `email` and `password` down to the child components.
+This connects directly to the stateless design from Section 6: **the first login attempt never creates a session at all** — the backend only confirms the password is correct and replies with a "next step required" signal, with an empty token.
+Since the backend keeps no memory of that first attempt, the *second* request (the one carrying the MFA code) has to resubmit the original credentials from scratch, not the code alone.
+That's exactly why these two child components need `email` and `password` as inputs — they're not decorative, they're required for the re-post to work at all.

 ### 7.2 The Setup Component

-`mfa-setup.component` handles enrollment.
-It has two internal stages of its own, tracked by a `stage` signal (`'scan'` → `'recovery'`).
+`mfa-setup.component` handles **enrollment** — the one-time process, introduced in Section 5.2, of registering an authenticator app for the first time.
+This is different from *verification* (Section 7.3, next), which happens on every ordinary login once enrollment is already done.
+The component has two internal stages of its own, tracked by a `stage` signal (`'scan'` → `'recovery'`).

 On load, it fetches the setup data and renders the QR: